malismaiel/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The document object model is an object with a tree-like structure composed of objects representing HTML content.

 2. What is an event?

+An event is an interaction with the webpage, such as a click, a scroll, an alt mouse button click, a key pressed, ect.

 3. What is an event listener?

+An event listener listens for a particular event on an object and then executes a function when the event is triggered.

 4. Why would we convert a NodeList into an Array?

+To obtain the array methods that are unavailable to an html collection or node list.

 5. What is a component?

+A component is a modular, reusable piece of code that is composed of html, css, and javascript.

 ### Git Set up